cmdr-nova/cmdr-nova.github.io/webdev/basics/guide1.md

 <code>
 Open a terminal
-mkdir My Site (or whatever you want the folder to be called) cd My Site nano index.html
+mkdir my-site (or whatever you want the folder to be called) cd my-site nano index.html
 Ctrl + O and then hit the Enter key
 </code>